-- The Company will work with stakeholders to revisit its methodology for assessing and comparing costs of the EE programs and portfolio with the cost of procuring incremental energy supply - The Company will remove the low-income discounts from the cost of supply and benefit cost calculations given that they represent a double counting since those costs and benefits are already captured in the Company's cost of supply calculation. - The Company will investigate and identify, with input from Stakeholders, appropriate reference scenarios for EE benefit cost analysis under the Act on Climate's decarbonization assumptions.
+- The Company will work with stakeholders to revisit its methodology for assessing and comparing costs of the EE programs and portfolio with the cost of procuring incremental energy supply - The Company will develop and report, as appropriate, multiple sets of calculations that relate various subsets of costs of supply to costs of efficiency - The Company will remove the low-income discounts from the cost of supply and benefit cost calculations given that they represent a double counting since those costs and benefits are already captured in the Company's cost of supply calculation. - The Company will investigate and identify, with input from Stakeholders, appropriate reference scenarios for EE benefit cost analysis under the Act on Climate's decarbonization assumptions.